mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

-You can use as many conditions as you need as shown in the following example.
+You can use as many conditions as you need, as shown in the following example:

 ```C#
 if (myNumber > 0)